 Step 10: Register for classes.

-You will meet with a faculty mentor to finalize your course selection during orientation.
-However, you can register for courses and make changes once your schedule is confirmed:
+You will meet with a faculty mentor during the summer to finalize your course selection.
+In the meantime, you can register for courses and make changes once your schedule is confirmed:

 - Log into my.uic.edu with your NetID and password.